spham/jest-testing-by-sample/README.md

-# Jest testing by sample
+# Jest testing by sample.

 Learn testing with jest + typescript by example, each of the examples contains a readme.md file that indicates the purpose of the sample plus an step by step guide to reproduce it.